micromark/micromark-extension-gfm-footnote/readme.md

 Change it when the markdown is not in English.

-This label is typically hidden visually (assuming a `sr-only` CSS class is defined that does that), and thus affects screen readers only.
+This label is typically hidden visually (assuming a `sr-only` CSS class is defined that does that) and thus affects screen readers only.

 ###### `backLabel`